thisisgurpal/Tiny-Habits/README.md

 # Walk through
 <h3>Home page</h3>
-When you land on the home page you will be able to see the current events that have either passed or available to join.
-To join events you will need to log in.
-These events you can see have been seeded in the back end by us and relevant controllers were created, this enable us to do an Axios get request on the front end to retrieve the event information and display it.
+These events you can see have been seeded in the back end manually by us whilst also adding the relevant controllers to get the data on a request.
+After doing this we were then able to do an Axios get request on the front end to retrieve the event information and then display them.
+Each of these events are wrapped in a Link tag from React Router DOM which takes to an event path using the event id.
+Further we create nav bar that remains at the top of the page that include links to the register and login pages as well as the TinyHabit logo which will take you to the home page.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161271850-45a3badf-255b-4b29-9fc9-7546abc09fff.JPG" width="1000">
 <h3>Login and Register</h3>
-To register you will need to input your details into the register form, and then you will be able to log in.
-If relevant details are missing these forms will prompt you with an error.
+To create the register and login forms we used the FormControl tag from Chakra framework.
+The forms have a handleSubmit function when they are submitted.
+This function will do an Axios post request of the inputed data using a controller created on the back end.
+To input the data and save it in order to do the post request we had to create two states and handle change function to update them when inputs are changed.
+One of is a state that contains infromation input into the fields, and the other one contains the error messages if the data the user tried to submit was not in the correct format.
+<h3></h3>
+In the back end controller we made sure that a token is create for each new user.
+Within the handleSubmit function for the login form, it will take the token created on the back end and set it to the local storage.
+This lets us know what user is currently logged into the application.
+<h3></h3>
+In the register form input there is an profile picture uploader which is a task that I was responsible for.
+This uploader was not only used here but also on the habits completed form, it is also included on the forms that allow you to edit your habits sumbmitted and profile pictures too.
+This is done using cloudinary, so when an image is uploaded it gets sent to to cloudinary to retieve a hosted path for the image which is then sent back to be displayed and saved into the state on the front end.
 <h3></h3>
 <table>
   <tr>